Aliyah Baluch, MD MSc FACP

 Assistant Professor, Division of Infectious Disease & International Medicine

 Assistant Member, Division of Infectious Disease, Moffitt Cancer Center

 MD, Internal Medicine, University of South Florida, Tampa, FL

-MSc, University of Alberta, CA
+MSc, University of Alberta, Edmonton, AB, Canada

 Areas of Expertise